 Once everything was placed neatly back into the closet I immediately felt so much better!
-I could see my favourite items of clothes, I could get dressed knowing I could chose from things I actually like and I could breathe again in the space!
-It was very cathartic!
-And Chad was pretty proud of himself, too!
+I could see my favorite items of clothing, I could get dressed knowing I could choose from things I actually like and I could breathe again in the space.
+It was very cathartic.

-I have to tell you that I have one item that I just didn’t know what to do with….my wedding dress!
-When I pulled it out it was honestly the first time I have touched it in five years, but I wasn’t sure that I could part ways with it.
-It obviously has a lot of sentimental value and I do love it, but was it really doing me any good sitting in my closet?
+I have to tell you that I have one item that I just didn’t know what to do with… my wedding dress!
+When I pulled it out it was honestly the first time I’d touched it in five years.
+I wasn’t sure that I could part ways with it.
+It obviously has a lot of sentimental value, and I do love it, but was it really doing me any good sitting in my closet?
 Could someone else make better use of it or is it just one of those pieces that I permit myself to hold onto?
-I thought about it long and hard and decided it just means too much to me, so even though it takes up space, it is space I am willing to part with for something I love.
+I thought about it long and hard and decided it just means too much to me, so even though it takes up space, it’s space I am willing to part with for something I love.